If you’re wondering where to start with Japanese literature, these are the best Japanese books across sci-fi, mystery, literary fiction, and more.

 Japanese authors approach love in myriad ways, much of it complex and unique.
 The Housekeeper and the Professor by Yoko Ogawa, for example, is less about romance but very much about love.

-If you’re looking for Japanese romance novels that stand apart from the rest – romance novels that are smart, witty, charming, and beautiful – these two novels will absolutely not disappoint.
+If you’re looking for Japanese romance novels that stand apart from the rest — romance novels that are smart, witty, charming, and beautiful — these two novels will absolutely not disappoint.
+When it comes to romance, they are the best Japanese novels around.

 Kitchen by Banana Yoshimoto